usnationalarchives/strategic-plan/pages/feedback.md

 ## Revised Draft FY 2022 - FY 2026 Strategic Plan

 We welcome your comments and questions.
+Please submit your comments by **August 20, 2021**.
+The draft available today is the next step in meeting the requirement to deliver a final plan in February 2022.
 You may provide feedback in two ways:

 ### Send Feedback